aflin/rampart/docs/source/rampart-server.rst

       connections at the same time from within its event loop.

-    * The duktape context for http requests may be destroyed and recreated upon timeout while the websockets context will always persist.
+    * The duktape context for http requests may be destroyed and recreated upon timeout.
+In contrast, the websocket duktape context will always persist.

     * Any events or setTimeouts set from within server callbacks are run within that thread's event loop.
 Events and setTimeouts run outside the server (in "begin code" or before "end of script") are run in the main event loop.
+Certain event data is stored in the main thread so events can be triggered regardless on which thread they reside.

-    * Http requests which have a timeout are run from a new thread which can be interrupted.
+    * HTTP requests which have a timeout are run from a new thread which can be interrupted.
 If the timeout is reached before the callback function finishes, the thread is cancelled and the threads duktape context is destroyed and recreated in order to serve the next request.